Asset Protection Laws by State

 Tenancy by the entirety is a form of joint ownership available only to married couples that shields assets from one spouse’s individual creditors.
 Roughly 25 states recognize tenancy by the entirety, but the scope of protection varies enormously.

-Most other TBE states limit the protection to real estate only.
+Most TBE states limit the protection to real estate.
 A married couple in Maryland or Virginia can hold their home as tenants by the entirety, but their bank accounts and investment accounts receive no TBE protection.
-This limitation makes TBE a partial strategy in most states and a cornerstone strategy only in Florida and a few others that extend it to personal property.
+Florida is one of only a few states that extends TBE protection to all property types, including real estate, bank accounts, brokerage accounts, and personal property.

 Domestic Asset Protection Trusts